 Any participant who entered a study before the renewal date should be included under the older subscription (both live and completed participants).
 Under the current system, new participants won't be able to enter an ongoing study until the researcher has requested tokens for their experiment from the new subscription.

-The Reports section allows you to generate usage reports for your subscription.
+For more detailed reporting, you should go to the Reports tab of your subscription management tools.
+This section allows you to generate usage reports for your subscription.
 You can choose either a spreadsheet, which contains detailed usage data for each member, or a PDF summary containing useful totals.
+You may need to click the Regenerate button (found in the Download Spreadsheet or Download Report modal pop-ups) to make sure your data is up to date.

 See the video below for an overview of the Gorilla's Teaching Tools.